rosado-io/docs/configuration/authgear.yaml.md

   # The connection is discarded when its lifetime reaches the value.
   # The default is 1800.
   max_connection_lifetime_seconds: 1800
+  # Idle connections are closed after remaining idle for this duration.
+  # The default is 300.
+  idle_connection_timeout_seconds: 300
 # Configure Redis connection
 redis:
   # The maximum open connection to Redis.